 Name Designation as Independent Officer Supplementary Explanation of the Relationship Reasons for Appointment Kensaku Hogen 0 The Company proposed that Mr. Kensaku Hogen be elected because it has decided that he is able to give advice on the overall business activities of the Company from objective, broad, and sophisticated viewpoints, based on his extensive experience and deep insights into foreign affairs.
-In addition, the Company has determined that there are no conflicts of interest with the Company that would affect decision- making, and that he is able to maintain a neutral and fair perspective.
-Makoto Fujioka 0 The Company proposed that Mr. Makoto Fujioka be elected because it has decided that he is able to give advice on the business activities of the Company from objective, broad and sophisticated viewpoints.
+In addition, the Company has determined that there are no conflicts of interest with the Company that would affect decision-making, and that he is able to maintain a neutral and fair perspective.

+Name Designation as Independent Officer Supplementary Explanation of the Relationship Reasons for Appointment Makoto Fujioka 0 The Company proposed that Mr. Makoto Fujioka be elected because it has decided that he is able to give advice on the business activities of the Company from objective, broad and sophisticated viewpoints.
 The Company believes he can do so based on his extensive experience and deep insights in industrial policy and foreign affairs, as well as his track record in corporate management.
 In addition, the Company has determined that there are no conflicts of interest with the Company that would affect decision-making, and that he is able to maintain a neutral and fair perspective.

-Voluntary Establishment of Committee(s)

-Equivalent to Nominating Committee or
+Voluntary Establishment of Committee(s) Equivalent to Nominating Committee or Remuneration Committee Established -- -------------

-Remuneration Committee Updated

-Committee's Name, Composition, and Chairperson's Attributes Updated
+Committee's Name, Composition, and Chairperson's Attributes